 From a macro perspective, while banks were already evolving how they offered their products and services prior to COVID-19, the pandemic has consequently accelerated consumer adoption to mobile and online banking.
 A recent study from PwC points to record low interest rates pressuring revenue margins within traditional banking models — as well as client-driven shifts to remote and mobile-first platforms — that are requiring institutions to reimagine the customer experience journey to retain client loyalty and trust.

-A new survey from Optum suggests AI initiatives top health leaders’ list of imperatives, due in large part to an accelerated need to manage costs and heightened consumer expectations under the pandemic.
+A survey from Optum suggests AI initiatives top health leaders’ list of imperatives, due in large part to an accelerated need to manage costs and heightened consumer expectations under the pandemic.
 Much like telehealth for managed care, online banking, digital transactions, and the decline of cash for financial institutions have quickly replaced the necessity for visiting bank branches in person.
 So how can you maintain client loyalty and reinforce the bank’s brand as a trusted financial institution?

 Adoption of Online Banking Through Digital Channels